Strategy for an ecosystem approach to education

 We envision Pacific Region students and their educators being well-informed on aquatic ecosystems, motivated by a stewardship ethic and contributing to the health and sustainability of their community.

-To integrate the education efforts of Areas and Region (Oceans, Habitat and Enhancement Branch) so that students and their educators will have the learning resources, hands-on activities, and DFO staff support required to feel connected to aquatic ecosystems and conserve them for future generations.
+To ensure that students and their educators will have the learning resources, hands-on activities, and our staff support required to feel connected to aquatic ecosystems and conserve them for future generations.

 - Date modified: